olexandrmazur/Smart-Planner/README.md

 **🔧 How to launch project on local machine:**

-- You need to download folder profect or fork repositoriy and open it on your IDE(eclipse/VS code/IDEA)
+- You need to download folder profect or fork repository and open it on your IDE(eclipse/VS code/IDEA)